MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 Do either of the following:

 * Download the Microsoft Edge policy files, which include the WebView2 policy files, from [Download and configure Microsoft Edge for Business](https://www.microsoft.com/edge/business/download).
-Click any of the three **Download Windows Policy** links.
 Refer to [Configure Microsoft Edge policy settings on Windows devices](https://learn.microsoft.com/en-us/deployedge/configure-microsoft-edge) for more information.

 * Use the built-in policy on Intune.
 Refer to [Configure Microsoft Edge policy settings in Microsoft Intune](https://learn.microsoft.com/en-us/mem/intune/configuration/administrative-templates-configure-edge) for more information.